zhenghaohe/philipcdavis.github.io/_posts/2014-07-30-Staying-Engaged.markdown

 ---

 There will always be seasons when you lose motivation in your work.
-If you lose interest in your work means something needs to change, either in your attitude or in the work itself.
+When it happens, it means something needs to change, either in your attitude or in the work itself.
-You have to stay engaged with your work in order to thrive in your career.
+You have to stay engaged with your work to thrive in your career.
 Here are some things that have helped me through droughts of motivation.

 ###Don't let your work define you.
 If you look to your job to provide meaning and significance it will let you down.
-Your work is important, but if it becomes your identity it will disillusion you.
+Your work is important, but it's not your identity.

 ###Create a side project.
-Side projects give you the freedom to define the rules and explore the tools you want to learn.
+Side projects give you the freedom to define the rules and explore the things you want to learn.
 I always have 1-2 side projects that relate to my work.

 ###Surround yourself with passionate people